DBozhinovski/beerjs.mk/src/content/en/announcements/033-vol9-announcement.md

 ## Presentations

-1. „Drizzle - So Hot Right Now“ - Nikola Demerdziev
+1. „Drizzle is so hot right now“ - Nikola Demerdjiev
 2. „Reusable by Design: Building Angular Libraries that Shine“ - Aleksandar Atanasov
 3. „WASM: the future of DevOps“ - Damjan Georgievski